10 Health Care Stocks Whale Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• Regarding NVAX (NASDAQ:NVAX), we observe a put option trade with bearish sentiment.
-It expires in 79 day(s) on January 21, 2022.
-Parties traded 25 contract(s) at a $160.00 strike.
-The total cost received by the writing party (or parties) was $43.3K, with a price of $1735.0 per contract.
-There were 1821 open contracts at this strike prior to today, and today 248 contract(s) were bought and sold.
+• Regarding ABT (NYSE:ABT), we observe a put option trade with bearish sentiment.
+It expires in 74 day(s) on January 21, 2022.
+Parties traded 600 contract(s) at a $130.00 strike.
+The total cost received by the writing party (or parties) was $438.0K, with a price of $730.0 per contract.
+There were 531 open contracts at this strike prior to today, and today 675 contract(s) were bought and sold.

-• Regarding ISRG (NASDAQ:ISRG), we observe a call option sweep with neutral sentiment.
-It expires in 807 day(s) on January 19, 2024.
-Parties traded 39 contract(s) at a $350.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $301.9K, with a price of $7735.0 per contract.
-There were 7 open contracts at this strike prior to today, and today 141 contract(s) were bought and sold.
+• Regarding BMY (NYSE:BMY), we observe a call option sweep with bullish sentiment.
+It expires in 25 day(s) on December 3, 2021.
+Parties traded 333 contract(s) at a $60.00 strike.
+This particular call needed to be split into 28 different trades to become filled.
+The total cost received by the writing party (or parties) was $32.9K, with a price of $99.0 per contract.
+There were 547 open contracts at this strike prior to today, and today 369 contract(s) were bought and sold.

-• For GILD (NASDAQ:GILD), we notice a put option sweep that happens to be bullish, expiring in 443 day(s) on January 20, 2023.
-This event was a transfer of 74 contract(s) at a $55.00 strike.
-This particular put needed to be split into 23 different trades to become filled.
-The total cost received by the writing party (or parties) was $26.6K, with a price of $360.0 per contract.
-There were 2903 open contracts at this strike prior to today, and today 76 contract(s) were bought and sold.
+• For NVAX (NASDAQ:NVAX), we notice a call option sweep that happens to be bearish, expiring in 39 day(s) on December 17, 2021.
+This event was a transfer of 28 contract(s) at a $200.00 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $30.3K, with a price of $1085.0 per contract.
+There were 3129 open contracts at this strike prior to today, and today 235 contract(s) were bought and sold.

 Options Alert Terminology